-- Questions remain about the state's funding for K-12 public education. - The School Board's mortgage financing for the expansion of the building to add the middle school will require an annual payment of approximately \$195,000 that will be the first obligation for each year's future budgets. - The school is enrolled in the National School Lunch Program which will reimburse the school for some of the cost of the Lunch Program and prevent future loss of revenue. - The school has experienced a slight increase in federal funding for Title 1 Services. - Employees accepting health, vision, and dental insurance are now required to pay 10% for health, vision and dental coverage. - Parts of the school have not been renovated or updated since 1997 and future considerations will need to be given to this area of improvement. - The school has reached its' enrollment capacity.
-No growth in student enrollment will eliminate a revenue source without an increase in state aid.
-The schools revenue may experience a plateau or a slight decline due to cuts in state funding.
-The school will have to look for additional sources of revenue.
+- Questions remain about the state's funding for K-12 public education. - The School Board's mortgage financing for the expansion of the building to add to the middle school will require an annual payment of approximately \$195,000 that will be the first obligation for each year's future budgets. - The School is enrolled in the National School Lunch Program which will reimburse the School for some of the cost of the Lunch Program and prevent future loss of revenue. - The School has experienced a slight increase in federal funding for Title 1 Services. - Employees accepting health, vision, and dental insurance are now required to pay 10% for health, vision and dental coverage. - Parts of the School have not been renovated or updated since 1997 and future considerations will need to be given to this area of improvement.
+Parts of the infrastructure, Heating and AC Units, rubber roof on the original building as well as carpets, ceiling tiles, and wall coverings are in need of replacement.